-So, you want to see the Museum of Natural History, never been before.
+So, you want to see the Museum of Natural History.

-There is a restaurant in the building, but I suggest you move on, across the street, to the New York Historical Society.
-Much lighter weight than AMNH, but in it is a really nice restaurant.
-So go there, eat, gnosh, whatever, then see that museum too.
+There is a restaurant in the building, but I suggest you move on, across 77th Street, to the New York Historical Society.
+Much lighter weight than AMNH, but in it is a really nice restaurant, pictured.
+So go there, eat, nosh, whatever, then see that museum too.

 NYHS puts on pocket sized exhibits of importance—Vietnam War, New York’s role in WW2, and exhibits based on other culturally and socially relevant topics.
 Fewer visitors, no lines… it’s calming, in fact.

-You can pay by donation at the AMNH, pay the cover charge at the NYHS, have a meal in a luminous, high ceilinged room and move on, refreshed, relaxed and much the wiser.
+You can pay by donation at the AMNH, pay the cover charge at the NYHS, have a meal in a luminous, high ceilinged room and move on, refreshed, relaxed and wiser.
+Eating in the restaurant requires no admission charge.
 Two museums in what, a day?
 Half a day?
-That’s efficient and fun.
+That’s efficient and stressless.